algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 - `-O1` (also aliased as `-O`) does a few "low-hanging fruit" optimizations almost not affecting the compilation time.
 - `-O2` enables all optimizations that are known to have little to no negative side effects and take reasonable time to complete (this is what most projects use for production builds).
 - `-O3` does very aggressive optimization enabling almost all *correct* optimizations implemented in GCC.
-- `-Ofast` does everything in `-O3` as well as adds a few more optimizations flags that may break strict standard compliance (e. g. floating-point operations may be rearranged so that the result is off by a fews bits of the mantissa).
+- `-Ofast` does everything in `-O3` as well as adds a few more optimizations flags that may break strict standard compliance (e. g. floating-point operations may be rearranged so that the result is off by a few bits of the mantissa).

 The next thing you want to do is to tell the compiler more about the computer(s) this code is supposed to be run on: the smaller the set of platforms is, the better.
 By default it will generate binaries that can run on any relatively new (>2000) x86 CPU.
 The simplest way to narrow it down is to pass `-march` flag to specify the exact microarchitecture: `-march=haswell`.
 If you are compiling on the same computer that will run the binary, you can use `-march=native` for auto-detection.